mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 Extracted from Don Beck's email suggestions:

 P1: frequency count of play times, allow sort by this field (I think Dan has this in the Python player)
-P1: ability to set tempo on a per song basis (should not have to adjust it each time)
-      NOTE: does NOT save the last tempo, rather you have to explicitly set it Maybe this info could be kept in the playlist?
-TempoOverride=123 in the comment?
 P1: Save EQ for each song, maybe also in the playlist?
 Bass=+5,Mid=-2,Treble=+1 in the comment?
 P1: Ability to set loop points for each song
 P2: Fade out button would be nice (like SqView).